MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Unless you receive another offer within 48 hours, you'll have **no choice** but to take a job **you dont want** or else you'll be kicked out of the co-op program.

-I'd even argue that this case is one that is not in the best interest of employers as I'm sure some % end up with students who presented nicely during the interview, but were forced to take the offer out of obligation to Carleton's policies.
+I'd even argue that this case is one that is not in the best interest of employers as I'm sure some percentage end up with students who presented nicely during the interview, but were forced to take the offer out of obligation to Carleton's policies.

 ### Forced Offers Acceptances